ndm-io/wigwam-design-coming-soon/issues.md

 Use this file to track the issues that arise with the coming soon website

+## issue-5 - 05/08/17

+### Problem

+Start a fork to allow for english language and welsh language versions.

+### Fix

+All displayed strings in views to be rendered from central string repository which returns the string in a given language

 ## issue-4 - 26/05/17

 ### Problem